Contact Lens Exam

 Can I sleep in my contacts?

-It is not healthy to sleep in contacts though there are several lens designs that are approved for overnight wear up to 7 days.
+It is not healthy to sleep in contact lenses, though several lens designs are approved for overnight wear up to 7 days.
 We recommend removing contacts overnight, although wearing them during short daytime naps is generally okay.

 Can I use my eyeglass prescription to buy over-the-counter contact lenses?

 Eyeglasses prescriptions and contact lens prescriptions are often different.
-A contact lens prescription specifies not only the power of the contacts but the brand and very specific parameters of the lenses.
-In the US, there are no FDA-approved brands for over-the-counter contacts lenses.
+A contact lens prescription specifies not only the power of the contacts but also the brand and very specific lens parameters.
+In the U.S., there are no FDA-approved brands for over-the-counter contact lenses.
 Contact lenses are a medical device because they come into contact with the delicate tissues of the eye.

 Is it safe for me to clean my contact lenses with a homemade solution?